 You know how hard it can be to keep people motivated at work and during a training course and make them get engaged with the learning materials.
 It can take up to 20 minutes for someone to regain focus after a small interruption of only one minute.
 The human attention span is shrinking, and the workplace is full of interruptions.

 When someone puts on a VR headset the real world disappears.
 I did bungee-jumping, but your employees can experience how it’s like to get on top of an electric pole and mend some power cables.
-They may know perfectly well how to that job on the ground, but they may encounter some unexpected problems caused by the wind or the height.
+They may know perfectly well how to that job on the ground, but they may encounter some unexpected problems caused by the wind or the height once they’re on the pole.

 VR excludes interruptions from training and the immersive learning experience makes people more engaged with what they learn.